 Processor

-can be ticked
+The Processor can be ticked

-has been executed successfully or it reached the maximum amount of retries, it will be removed from the execution queue and the Processor
+has been executed successfully or it reached the maximum amount of retries, it will be removed from the execution queue and the Processor will send a callback with the execution information to the Authorization contract.

-contract will be the only address allowed to add list of functions to the execution queues.
-It will also be allowed to Pause/Resume the Processor
+The Authorization contract will be the only address allowed to add message batches to the execution queues.
+It will also be allowed to Pause/Resume the Processor or to arbitrarily remove functions from the queues or add certain messages at a specific position in any of them.

 Execution